 Alcohol use is the leading known contributing factor in boater deaths.
 [Agency name] is participating in #OperationDryWater to help prevent Boating Under the Influence (BUI)!

-@[Agency name] will be actively enforcing boating under the influence laws this weekend as part of #OperationDryWater #ODW26
+@[Agency name] will be actively enforcing boating under the influence laws this weekend as part of #OperationDryWater. #ODW26

 Alcohol impairs judgment, balance, vision and reaction time — critical skills needed to operate a boat safely. #OperationDryWater

-#OperationDryWater is a national weekend of BUI education & enforcement taking place July 3 - 5.
-Please Repost & NEVER boat impaired. #ODW26
+#OperationDryWater is a national BUI education & enforcement weekend happening July 3 - 5.
+Law enforcement agencies nationwide will be on the water—no warnings, no excuses. 🔁 Repost to spread the message. #ODW26

 @[Agency name] reminds boaters to always boat sober.
 Operation Dry Water works to reduce the number of drug- and alcohol-related incidents and fatalities through increased awareness and enforcement. #ODW26